Review our list of common reasons for this to happen and fixes for them below.

 If you received the snippet copy/pasted into an email or another document, it’s easy for typographical elements of the snippet to get reformatted.
 For example, you may end up with curly double quotes instead of straight quotes, or + signs may have been stripped.
 When in doubt, copy/paste the snippet directly from the developer documentation into your app.

-If your Content Security Policy is blocking the Visualizer, you’ll usually see errors in your developer console saying that the browser
+If your Content Security Policy (CSP) is blocking visual labeling, you’ll usually see errors in your developer console saying that the browser

 Refused to load the script https://heapanalytics.com/js/ved.js because it violates the following Content Security Policy directive.
 To fix this, use the snippet provided in the Content Security Policy section at the top.

 Due to technical limitations, visual labeling will not load properly on self-hosted heap.js sites.